Mastering

 This section covers installation of necessary tools on the VMs which are going to build up the infrastructure for SD-Core.

-Prepare SD-Core Control Plane VM
+Prepare the SD-Core Control Plane VM

 Login to the control-plane VM:

-lxc exec control-plane --user 1000 -- bash -l
+lxc exec control-plane -- su --login ubuntu

 sudo snap install microk8s --channel=1.31-strict/stable